-At the Disney Wilderness Preserve (DWP), an adult crane was captured and fitted with a backpack transmitter on 12 December 2019 on the east side of the shop.
+At DWP, an adult crane was captured and fitted with a backpack transmitter on 12 December 2019 on the east side of the shop.
 Based on voice and behavior, the individual was a male.
 It was with its mate and colt at the time of capture.
+The transmitter was deployed 370 days before detaching sometime after 17 December 2020.
 Throughout 2020, the tagged crane and its mate regularly roosted and foraged on DWP, using depression marshes, dry prairie, and mowed areas around the office and shop.
-The cranes also made daily foraging forays into the suburban area west of DWP almost daily (Figure 2.).
+The cranes also made daily foraging forays into the suburban area west of DWP almost daily and forayed to the conservation easement and private ranchlands between DWP and Lake Tohopekaliga (Figure 6.).
 Based on movement locations, FWC suspected that the tagged crane and its mate nested on DWP in 2020 but that the nest failed during incubation.
-For 2021, FWC plan to continue color-banding and deployment of transmitters.
-They will also complete home range calculations and determine habitat use.
+The crane has not been observed since September 2021.